dsehnal/LiteMol/README.md

   * Streamline the process of extension creation.
   * Support for dynamic extension loading.
 * Support for saving and restoring the state of the application.
-* More visual primitives (spheres, cylinders, arrows, etc.)
+* More visual primitives (spheres, cylinders, arrows, etc.).
+This is partially implemented.
 * Support for labels in the 3D scene.
 * Improved internal data representation of molecules.
 * Restructure the code and update the build process to support NPM.